hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

         |__ GIS
             GIS data for the forecast configuration dashboard.
 The data is stored in shape files.
 The paths to these files are configured in the .env file.
         |__ reports
             Examples of forecast bulletins produced by the forecast tools.
+Will be generated automatically if it does not exist.
         |__ templates
             Templates for the forecast bulletins.
 The templates are stored in Excel files.
 The paths to these files are configured in the .env file.
 #            |__ pentad_forecast_bulletin_template.xlsx